Joemillard/Shiny-modeller/README.md

 # Shiny-modeller

-The Shiny-modeller is an R statistical modelling R.
+The Shiny-modeller is a platform for statistical modelling in R.